andrewmcdonough/magic_set/README.md

   #-------------

   Another trick that magicians like to do, is sawing a women in half.
 I feel that's a bit sexist, so I'll saw a man in half instead.
-And what better person to saw in half than Nigel Farage
+Any suggestions for a man anybody would like to saw in half?